-WebStorm brings powerful support for HTML that includes syntax and error highlighting, formatting according to the code style, structure validation, code completion, on-the-fly preview during a debugging session (Live Edit), and much more.
+WebStorm brings powerful support for HTML that includes syntax and error highlighting, formatting according to the code style, structure validation, code completion, on-the-fly preview during a debugging session (Live Edit) or in the dedicated preview tab in the code editor, and much more.

 From the main menu, select HTML File from the list.
 WebStorm creates a stub file based on the HTML file template and opens it in the editor., and then select

 Create references in an HTML file

 <img> tag, WebStorm suggests completion for the path to the file you are referencing.